oroinc/documentation/user_guide/system_config.rst

 |

-This way the user can check if the report has been developed correctly.
+This way, users can check if a report has been developed correctly.

 .. hint::

-    The link will only be available if :ref:`View SQL query of a report/segment <admin-capabilities-view-sql>` capability has been enabled for the role.
+    This link will only be available if the :ref:`View SQL query of a report/segment <admin-capabilities-view-sql>` capability has been enabled for the role.